mohan-m3we/atat_voicebot/README.md

 - **Brochure Download**: Downloads the Tata Nexon brochure in PDF format.
 - **Competitive Product Suggestions**: Suggests other cars in the market.

-To run the project, install the following Python libraries:
+To run the project, install the following Python libraries and run :

 ```
-run main.py
+main.py
 ```
-# voice commands
+# For voice commands
-# Refer this
+Refer this:

 ```
 def respond(voice_data):
     """Process user commands."""